Skip to content

 Let’s play a word association game.

-I am going to say something and I want you to say out loud the first image that comes into your head… Are you ready?
+I am going to say something, and I want you to say out loud the first image that comes into your head… Are you ready?

 A stereotype is a cognitive shortcut.
 It’s a way of getting from A to Z, bypassing all of the letters in between.
-For those of you who have read Daniel Kahneman’s work think of it as a form of system 1 thinking.
+For those of you who have read Daniel Kahneman’s work, think of it as a form of system one thinking.
 These stereotypes allow rapid decisions to be made without all of the data available.
 We use this type of snap judgment all of the time in medicine.
-It is what allows us to spot the septic child from across the room.
-It helps us to figure out who is drunk and who has something more serious going on.
+It allows us to spot the septic child from across the room.
+It helps us figure out who is drunk and who has something more serious going on.
 It allows us to make rapid-fire decisions based on very little real evidence.
 But, as I hope you’ll see, there are times when this system can fail us.

 Stewart Morrison is an orthopaedic registrar with an interest in social media and health.
 I’ve never seen him do press-ups in the department to get pumped up before a joint reduction, and he has actually published papers.
 He is the sort of orthopaedic trainee that this classic Christmas BMJ paper was written about.